CiscoDevNet/data-center-development/intersight/python-intersight/README.md

 - Follow the [instructions in the parent directory](https://github.com/xanderstevenson/data-center-development/tree/main/intersight#installation) to clone, install dependencies, and create a virtual environment.

 - Make sure to also export your Intersight credentials as detailed on that page as well.
 Make sure the **intersight_api_key_file** is stored in the [data-center-development/intersight](https://github.com/xanderstevenson/data-center-development/tree/main/intersight) directory.
+Protect yours from being published by adding it to the .gitignore at the project root or use another technique for credential storage/retrieval.

 <br>